 The Blueprint Series is a rolling release of profiles on individuals from any walk of life, pioneers of what they do best.
 From athletes to artists, fashionistas to entrepreneurs, this series will give you a personal insight into the minds of masters at the apex of their respective professions.

-There are cool dads, then there's Mike Semanoff.
+There are young dads, cool dads, then there's Mike Semanoff.
 A true jack of all trades, Mike has earned our title as the World's Coolest Dad.
 You couldn't make up his life if you tried, and we feel like that's his goal; to do what you love, even if you're told you can't, and to keep life fresh, even if that means you die living.

 A dedicated American military machine that cut his luck with reconnaissance missions for the 82nd Airborne Division, Mike has since progressed to a humble family man, but his burn for adventure was by no means extinguished.
 Mike turned his skills to evolving into an all-around action man.
 He's now a professional tandem skydive instructor & demonstration team captain, advanced tandem paragliding instructor, SCUBA diver, climber and fitness professional.
 All the while he's managed to transform his love for the outdoors into his livelihood, as Mike is also the Vice President of Utah-based PR & marketing company, CMPR Outdoors.